Ardelia Djati Safira (Safira)

 “A versatile leader who empowers people’s growth, leads by examples, and serves communities outside herself.”

 Hometown: Jakarta, Indonesia

-Fun Fact About Yourself: I really love art and music.
-Aside from pursuing academic and professional achievements, I try to balance my life with singing, playing the piano, and painting.
-I love exploring new music to cover, filling my home with all kinds of paintings, and creating customized greeting cards for families and friends.
+- I really love art and music.
+Singing, playing the piano, and realistic-style painting are some activities that I do frequently during my leisure time.
+I love exploring new music to cover, filling my home with my paintings, and creating customized greeting cards for families and friends.

 Employer: PT PPA Kapital, a Jakarta-based private equity firm